Rusty-Knights/notes-ryan/The Rust Book/Common Collections.md

 ```

 ### Common error
 Cannot change a value to which there is already an immutable reference.
-When the immutable referenced is printed, it is expected that the underlying value.
+When the immutable referenced is printed, it is expected that the underlying value has not changed.

+Pushing a new element might trigger a expansion, where the underlying array is replaced by a duplicate with double the capacity and values are copied over.
+In that case, the original immutable reference would be pointed to an erroneous section of memory.
 ```rust
 let mut v = vec![1, 2, 3, 4, 5];